braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 ### Push Authorization

-We have observed an undocumented change in iOS 14 which indicate the removal of Provisional Push Authorization introduced in 2018 (iOS 12).
-As a result, newly installed apps will be authorized to receive push notifications _quietly_, within the user's notification tray.
+We have observed an undocumented change in iOS 14 which may indicate the removal of Provisional Push Authorization introduced in 2018 (iOS 12).
+As a result, newly installed apps may be authorized to receive push notifications _quietly_, within the user's notification tray.
+We'll continue to monitor and update this guide as future iOS 14 beta versions are released.

 ## iOS 14 New Features